 Humans are never a young animal’s best hope for survival.
 They are its last hope.
 A young animal should only be removed from the wild after all avenues to reunite it with an adult animal are exhausted.

-Wild animals may carry the rabies virus or other diseases that can be transmitted to people.
+Wild animals may carry the rabies virus or other diseases transmittable to humans.
 Please do not handle these animals yourself and contact CROW or a local wildlife organization for assistance.
 Rabies vector animals include raccoons, river otters, foxes, skunks, bats, coyotes, and bobcats.
 A rabies vector species is a species more likely to contract the rabies virus, seeing one of these animals DOES NOT mean they have the rabies virus.

 Wildlife parents are very devoted to the care of their young and rarely abandon them.
 When abandonment does occur, it is usually the result of an injury or the death of the parent.
 Typically, it is the female mammal raising the young and often leaves the nest in search of the next meal.
 In the case of birds, where both parents are generally caretakers, both are often away from the nest for the majority of the day, returning only for the brief stops to feed their hungry young.